-Memberships support our annual operations, from trail maintenance and habitat management to newsletters and administration.
-Benefits of membership include our newsletter The MountainEar and an invitation to attend our annual meeting, where members vote on the business of the organization.
-You can also download our Membership Form and mail it with your contribution, or donate online here.
+Donations support our annual operations, from trail maintenance and habitat management to newsletters and administration.
+Donors receive our newsletter The MountainEar and an invitation to attend our annual meeting, where we vote on the business of the organization.
+Click here to donate online now!

 Other ways of giving:

 Give in honor of a friend or loved one – Memorials – Tributes

 Consider giving the gift of GPMCT support to – or in honor/memory of – a friend or loved one.
 You’ll help introduce friends and family to the Trust and help preserve and protect open, accessible land in Hancock County, ME.

 Give online now and note whether it’s a memorial or tribute.
 We’ll send a note to let the designee or family know of your thoughtful gesture.

 Your gift to our General Endowment or our Wildlands Stewardship Reserve will help us pay expenses far into the future, and meet our stewardship responsibilities.
 Make your endowment or stewardship gift here (use the “note” field to add instructions) or send us a check, and be sure to note what it’s for.